 Ms. Johnson and Messrs.
 Bailey and Switz currently serve on the Audit Committee.
-In October 2010, Ms. Johnson was appointed Chairman of the Audit Committee, replacing Mr. Switz, who served as Chairman from October 2007 through October 2010.
+Ms. Johnson has served as the Chairman of the Audit Committee since October 2010.
 The Board has determined that Ms. Johnson and Messrs.
-Bailey and Switz each qualifies as an "audit committee financial expert" for purposes of the rules and regulations of the SEC.
-The purpose of the Audit Committee is to assist the Board in overseeing and monitoring (i) the integrity of the Company's financial statements, (ii) the performance of the Company's Independent Registered Public Accounting Firm, (iv) the qualifications and independence of the Company's Independent Registered Public Accounting Firm and (v) the Company's compliance with legal and regulatory requirements.
-The Audit Committee is also responsible for preparing the Audit Committee report that is included in the Company's annual Proxy Statement.
+Bailey and Switz each qualify as an "audit committee financial expert" for purposes of the rules and regulations of the SEC.
+The purpose of the Audit Committee is to assist the Board in overseeing and monitoring:

+- the integrity of our financial statements; - the performance of our internal audit function; - · the performance of our Independent Registered Public Accounting Firm; - · the qualifications and independence of our Independent Registered Public Accounting Firm; and - our compliance with legal and regulatory requirements.

+The Audit Committee is also responsible for preparing the Audit Committee report that is included in our annual Proxy Statement.
 See "Report of the Audit Committee of the Board of Directors."
 The complete duties and responsibilities of the Audit Committee are set forth in its written charter, which is available at www.micron.com and is also available in print upon request to corporatesecretary@micron.com.